 Calculate the results and quantify your return on investment

 WVDOT calculated ROI by comparing the conventional method of stockpile inspection with the drone method.
 The conventional method took 42 surveyors 15 workdays, totaling a cost of about $378,000.
-With drones, however, the same workload took seven UAS pilots only seven workdays, costing about $35,000.
+With drones, however, the same workload took seven UAS pilots only nine workdays, costing about $35,000.
 That adds up to a savings of $343,000 in a single month.

 Travis pointed out that those cost estimates don’t include additional benefits, such as higher frequency of surveys and less equipment needed.
 And WVDOT is just getting started with drones.
 As they enter the “Innovate” phase, they’re interested in drone use cases such as: